The SME your team never had.

 From zero to a smarter team.

-$ pipx install kluris $ kluris create # new brain from scratch # — or — $ kluris clone git@github.com:team/brain.git # join a team brain $ kluris register ~/path/to/brain # adopt a brain already on disk → agent skills auto-install · open any repo · type /kluris in chat
+$ pipx install kluris $ kluris create # new brain from scratch # — or — $ git clone [email protected]:team/brain.git ~/brains/team && kluris register ~/brains/team # join a team brain → agent skills auto-install · open any repo · type /kluris-acme in chat

 Open source · MIT · Free forever · Yours, always.